Steak with Black Peppercorn “Pan sauce”

 Add beef stock to the pan and let it reduce until it coats the back of the spoon.

-Add cream and let it reduce for approximately 1 minute.
+Add cream and let it reduce for approx. 1 minute.

 Return the steak to the pan (meat juices included) to coat both side well and to warm up the steaks, serve immediately.